x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 (gdb)
 ```

-:information source: Arguments are not yet known.
+:warning: Arguments are not yet known.
 To be completed after investigation.

 ### JTAGscan
 *Description* : Scans the JTAG bus.
 Unsure what it does at this time but PCI accesses are present over the device.